Back to IMS Schedule

 Mon 8 Jun | 13:30 - 15:10

-254AB
+Room: 254AB

-This session presents cutting-edge advancements in frequency conversion and filtering for wireless receivers, spanning FR3 to W-band frequencies.
+This session presents cutting-edge advances in frequency conversion and filtering for wireless receivers, spanning FR3 to W-band frequencies.
 Featured papers introduce novel circuit architectures, including passive mixer-first diplexers, subharmonic mixers, and switched-Gm topologies, all optimized for high linearity and low noise.
 These works collectively push the performance boundaries of integrated front-ends for next-generation communication systems.

 13:30 - 13:50